PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

       dohPath=STRING,           -- Enable DNS over HTTPS communication for this backend, using POST queries to the HTTP host supplied as ``subjectName`` and the HTTP path supplied in this parameter. addXForwardedHeaders=BOOL,-- Whether to add X-Forwarded-For, X-Forwarded-Port and X-Forwarded-Proto headers to a DNS over HTTPS backend. releaseBuffers=BOOL,      -- Whether OpenSSL should release its I/O buffers when a connection goes idle, saving roughly 35 kB of memory per connection.
-Default to true. enableRenegotiation=BOOL  -- Whether secure TLS renegotiation should be enabled.
-Disabled by default since it increases the attack surface and is seldom used for DNS.
+Default to true. enableRenegotiation=BOOL, -- Whether secure TLS renegotiation should be enabled.
+Disabled by default since it increases the attack surface and is seldom used for DNS. autoUpgrade=BOOL,         -- Whether to use the 'Discovery of Designated Resolvers' mechanism to automatically upgrade an Do53 backend to DoT or DoH.
+Default to false. autoUpgradeInterval=NUM,  -- If ``autoUpgrade`` is set, how often to check if an upgrade is available, in seconds.
+Default is 3600 seconds. autoUpgradeKeep=BOOL,     -- If ``autoUpgrade`` is set, whether to keep the existing Do53 backend around after an upgrade.
+Default is false which means the Do53 backend will be replaced by the upgraded one. autoUpgradePool=STRING,   -- If ``autoUpgrade`` is set, in which pool to place the newly upgraded backend.
+Default is empty which means the backend is placed in the default pool. autoUpgradeDoHKey=NUM     -- If ``autoUpgrade`` is set, the value to use for the SVC key corresponding to the DoH path.
+Default is 7.
     })

   :param str server_string: A simple IP:PORT string.